dart-lang/dart-pad/README.md

 - perform code completion for a snippet of Dart code
 - get dartdoc tooltip information for a snippet of Dart code

+## Project status

-It is currently in a pre-alpha state, partially complete and very much under active development.
+It is currently in a pre-alpha state, partially complete, and very much under active development.

 ## Running